Kiran-mondal/chaturanga/README.md

 ### 1. Play vs Computer AI (Training Mode)
 * Perfect for beginners who have never played Chaturanga before.
 * Players control the golden **White Armies** at the bottom, while the **Computer AI** dynamically commands the **Red Armies** at the top.
-* Features a **Live System Log & Learning Guide** that explains every move the AI executes in real-time, helping you learn traditional battlefield tactics effortlessly.
+* Features an **Adaptive AI Engine** with two difficulty stages (Stage 2 & Stage 3) that recalibrate priorities in real-time based on player aggression.

 ### 2. 2-Player Pass & Play
 * Play locally on the same screen with a friend, taking turns to move pieces across the Ashtapada grid.